-Read on for our top teacher appreciation gift ideas.
+Read on for our top ideas for teacher appreciation gifts for Teacher Appreciation Week 2022.
 You can also find more inspiration for homemade gifts in our roundup of 100 Crafts for Kids.

-1. Craft a Handmade Card
+1. Handmade Cards

 Take a little inspiration from our Mother's Day cards post and let your little Picasso put together a creative card for their teacher.
 Once they've done their part, take some time to write a good, old-fashioned note of gratitude.
 (Be sure to use your best penmanship!)
 A heartfelt note of thanks was a winner with all of the teachers we surveyed.
 Many said they read these keepsakes over and over.

-3. Coffee, Coffee, Coffee
+4. Coffee, Coffee, Coffee

 Toast your favorite teacher with a bottle of wine (or several!) and one of these personalized bottle labels.
-Note: some schools do not allow alcohol on campus so plan to deliver this gift outside of school if that's the case.
+Note: Some schools do not allow alcohol on campus, so plan to deliver this gift outside of school if that's the case.

-6. A Heartfelt Handmade
+7. A Heartfelt Handmade Item

 Time for teachers to hit the beach for a little rest and relaxation.